pujols/OSU_CSE_5524_2025SP/HW_1_programming_set/HW_1_programming/Readme.md

+# Question 0: Get ready

+* Please overview `main.py`.
+It contains multiple functions.
+The outputs are certain maps like edge or background maps, which have the same size as the input image I.

+* We note that a matrix and an image have different axis ordering and direction.
+In Python, for a matrix `I`,  `I[i, j]` means the i-th row (top-down) and j-th column (left-right).
+In this question, however, **please treat `I` and other maps directly as images.
+That is, given `I`,  `I[i, j]` means the horizontal location i (left-right) and vertical location j (bottom-up).** Please note that i and j both start from 0.

 # Question 1: Linear and nonlinear regression (30 pts)

-* You will implement linear and nonlinear regression (with the RSS loss) in this question.
-You are to amend your implementation into `Regression.py`.
+* You will You are to amend your implementation into `Regression.py`.

 * There are many sub-functions in `Regression.py`.
 You can ignore all of them but `def linear_regression(X, Y)` and `def main(args)`.
 In `main(args)`, you will see a general pipeline of machine learning: <br/>
   - Loading data: `X_original, Y_original = data_loader(args)`, in which `X_original` is a 1-by-N matrix (numpy array) and each column is a data instance.
 You can type `X[:, 0]` to extract the "first" data instance from `X_original`.
 (Caution! python and numpy's indices start from 0.
 That is, to get the first element in a vector, the index is 0 rather than 1.) <br/>